Peugeot 304: History

 Peugeot conceived the 304, noting a gap in the midsize car market in France, Italy and the rest of Western Europe, and used the smaller 204's midsection, to minimize development costs and maximize return.
-The 304's main competitors on its home market came from Renault and Simca, with Citroën noticeably absent from this sector at the launch. independent suspended front-wheel-drive drivetrain and disc brakes.
+The 304's main competitors on its home market came from Renault and Simca, with Citroën noticeably absent from this sector at the launch.
 At introduction, only a single model was available: a four-door sedan (berline) with Super-Luxe equipment.

 The 304 was also built in a version meeting federal standards for sale in the United States.
 The 304 did not sell particularly well in North America, though, and the federal version was only produced between June 1970 and July 1972.
 Introduced in the latter half of 1970 as a 1971 model year car, the station wagon arrived during calendar year 1971 (production beginning in November 1970).
-1,407 were sold suring calendar year 1970, 2,153 cars during 1971, with a final 709 cars delivered during 1972 (4,269 sold in total).
+1,407 were sold during calendar year 1970, 2,153 cars during 1971, with a final 709 cars delivered during 1972 (4,269 sold in total).